irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 # General Reballance overview

 Detailed information on [weapon](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Weapons.md) and [perk](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Perks.md) changes can be found on pages dedicated to them.
-General updates and skills are written down bellow.
+General updates and skill updates are written down bellow.
 On this page you can find __ALL__ general and skill related changes this mod makes, including reasons for most of them.
 It's incredibly long, so if you are here for the first time i recommend checking parts that you are most interested, right after this overview.

 #### Enemy changes: